Posted on behalf of Arnold Law Firm on May 30, 2017 in Class Action Lawsuits

 Ketones are molecules that can be used by the body for energy.
 Although we often speak of having energy in terms of “blood sugar,” the body also can burn fat.
 When fat is metabolized, it is converted into ketones, not blood sugar.
 Ketones are carried to the cells, where mitochondria burn them for fuel.
 Mitochondria also burn glucose for fuel.

 Broadly speaking, the body will burn blood sugar before ketones.
 Since so many common foods convert into blood sugar, many people burn little to no ketones on a regular basis.
 This can complicate things if the body suddenly believes it does not have enough blood sugar.
 One way the body can react to low blood sugar is to create ketones as a backup power supply.
-However, if the body is not “adapted” to ketones yet, many of the ketones are not useable as fuel and must be excreted through urination.
+However, if the body is not “adapted” to ketones yet, many of the ketones are not usable as fuel and must be excreted through urination.
 If a patient has a compromised kidney, it can be hard to eliminate the ketones, causing them to build up in the blood.

 Ketoacidosis in Invokana patients is especially dangerous due to difficulty in diagnosing it.
 Frequently, ketoacidosis is diagnosed when a blood sample shows both high glucose and high ketones.
 However, Invokana patients can have low blood sugar even with high ketones.
 The FDA warns that this can lead to delays in diagnosis and treatment, posing a danger to patients.